GitHubSergio/photodiary/README.md

         ...
 ```

+**Thoughts**: In an official project I would definitely create separate forms.
+After all the logic for the two forms may change and it would make it harder to manage and
+test but it was useful to test the **useRoute** hook from the react navigation.

 ![Alt text](./app/assets/screenshots/ios-login.png)
 ![Alt text](./app/assets/screenshots/SignUpiOS.png)

 ## PostsScreen

 This has a very basic usage of the FlatList.
 I create a button to navigate to the PostAddScreen which uses an absolute position (Twitter like).

-**_Thoughts_**: I played a lot with the useEffect in here and with useIsFocused and useNavigation hooks from react navigation.
-These hooks helped to trigger different
-redux actions based on the redux state also extracted using useSelector hook from redux

 ```
   ...